CIR Wins Historic Commerce Clause Case United States v. Morrison

 CIR also argued that Congress breached the principles of federalism by usurping the power of the states to administer criminal and civil tort law.
 There are many good reasons why states are traditionally responsible for these laws.
 The Founding Fathers never envisioned a federal government with the power to regulate local conduct.
 A federal government that is free to punish infractions of local laws on a national scale threatens the liberty of individuals, who are simply overpowered by national interests that are indifferent to individual guilt or innocence.
-Though Morrison was cleared by his school [and by the District Attorney or the grand jury, if true], he was forced to defend himself all over again against a federal lawsuit on the basis of allegations twice deemed too flimsy to support a case.
+After separate and thorough investigations, both the university and a local grand jury declined to take further action against Morrison.
+Though Morrison was cleared, he was forced to defend himself all over again against a federal lawsuit on the basis of allegations deemed too flimsy to support a case.

 Lastly, CIR argued that Congress lacked the authority to enact VAWA under Section 5 of the Fourteenth Amendment, which grants Congress the power to “to enforce, by appropriate legislation” protection against state actions that “deprive any person of life, liberty, or property, without due process of law” or “deny to any person within its jurisdiction the equal protection of the laws.”
 Brzonkala argued that Section 5 authorized Congress to enact VAWA where state courts failed to adequately prosecute crimes motivated by gender-based animus.
 But the plain meaning of the text, as interpreted by over a century of precedent, is that Congress has the power to protect people from state actions that violate individual rights.
 It does not give Congress the power to step in and replace state governments in their role as administers of criminal and civil tort laws.